ansys/pyaedt/doc/source/Getting_started/index.rst

 -------------------

 PyAEDT cheat sheets introduce the basics that you need to use PyAEDT.
-PyAEDT cheat sheet is one-page reference providing syntax rules and commands for using the PyAEDT API and EDB API:
+These one-page references providing syntax rules and commands for using PyAEDT API and EDB API:

 **PyAEDT Cheat Sheet:** `PyAEDT API <https://cheatsheets.docs.pyansys.com/pyaedt_API_cheat_sheet.pdf>`_